Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Introduction

 The remainder of this article is organized as follows.
-In Sec.~\ref{sec2}, we construct a microscopic model to describe the spontaneous valley polarizations.
-In Sec.~\ref{sec3}, based on the model in Sec.~\ref{sec2}, we further give a physical mechanism to illustrate the current-induced valley polarization modulation.
-In Sec.~\ref{sec4}, we study superconducting depairing currents and present a physical picture to demonstrate how intrinsic depairing currents are remodulated to actual critical currents.
-In Sec.~\ref{sec5}, with a specific model, we use numerical calculations to verify the proposed physical picture.
-The variations of actual critical currents with electron parameters and external magnetic fields are also studied in detail.
-In Sec.~\ref{sec6}, we give some discussions and a conclusion.
-The detailed formulations of the current-induced valley polarization modulation are shown in Appendix A. In Appendix B, we give some theoretical discussions to evaluate the self-consistent manner due to the effect of applied currents.
-Some additional studies about the effect of band asymmetry and the system size are put in Appendix C and D.
+In Sec.~\ref{SEC2}, we demonstrate our theoretical formalism to achieve the extreme nonreciprocity.
+In Sec.~\ref{S21}, we first construct a microscopic model to describe the spontaneous valley polarization.
+In Sec.~\ref{S22}, based on a simple valley-polarized model, we further show a physical mechanism to illustrate the current-induced valley polarization modulation.
+In Sec.~\ref{S23}, we study superconducting depairing currents and demonstrate a physical process to show how intrinsic depairing currents are remodulated as actual critical currents measured in the experiment.
+In Sec.~\ref{SEC3}, with a specific model, we use numerical calculations to verify our proposed physical mechanism.
+The critical currents before and after the remodulation, the variation of actual critical currents with electron occupations and external magnetic fields are investigated in detail, respectively.
+In Sec.~\ref{SEC4}, we give some discussions and a brief conclusion.
+The detailed formulations of the current-induced valley polarization modulation are shown in Appendix.~\ref{SEC-A}.
+In Appendix.~\ref{SEC-B}, we give some theoretical discussions to evaluate the self-consistent manner due to the effect of applied currents.
+In Appendix.~\ref{SEC-C} and \ref{SEC-D}, we give some discussions about the trigonal warping effect and the coupling between supercurrents and valley polarizations.
+An estimation of the modulation coefficient $\alpha_{\pm}$ of currents and the effect of band asymmetry are shown in Appendix.~\ref{SEC-E}.
+The demonstration for the convergence of our results for the system size is put in Appendix.~\ref{SEC-F}.